syncfusion-content/maui-docs/MAUI/Carousel-View/LoadMore.md

 ## LoadMore method

-To load more items programmatically, `LoadMore` method can be called which loads the items dynamically to the UI based on the `LoadMoreItemsCount` API value.
+To load more items programmatically, the `LoadMore` method can be called, which loads the items dynamically to the UI based on the `LoadMoreItemsCount` API value.

 {% tabs %}